sh17ck/vscode-xsd-treeview/README.md

 - Nilable values has subdued font color
 - If an element has minOccurs or maxOccurs - this is displayed on the right side of the tree element:
 	- 1 for defaults
-	- N for specific values
+	- N for specific values more than 1
 	- ∞ for unbounded
 - Information about the attributes above is duplicated in the tooltip